(Last updated: February 15, 2018)

 The scope of the list is limited to articles in law reviews and peer-reviewed legal journals published in English, whether in paper and electronically, or online only.
 Several of the articles listed were written by professors, while the authors of others were law students.
 Each features a discussion of anime/manga related topics in some detail in the main body of the article.
 Entries are arranged in reverse chronological order, from the most recent to the earliest.
 At this point, all citations are in APA style, rather than Bluebook, since the target audience of this document will be scholars of the humanities and popular culture, rather than of the law.

-Two particular court decisions in the U.S. deal specifically with issues related to Japanese visual culture in general and Japanese comics in particular.
+Ed. note: Two specific court decisions in the U.S. have dealt specifically with issues related to Japanese visual culture in general and Japanese comics in particular.
 In U.S. v.
-Whorley, 550 F. 3d 326 (2008), a defendant was found guilty of child pornography charges for, among other things, downloading “anime-style” images that appeared to depict underaged characters engaging in sexual behavior with adults.
-In the second, U.S. v.
+Whorley, 550 F. 3d 326 (2008), the U.S. Court of Appeals for the Fourth Circuit upheld a defendant’s conviction on child pornography charges for, among other things, downloading “anime-style” images that appeared to depict underaged characters engaging in sexual behavior with adults.
+U.S. v.
 Handley, 564 F.Supp.
-2d 996 (2008), the defendant was charged with the same crimes after receiving actual manga volumes containing child pornography images.
+2d 996 (2008) involved a defendant charged with the same crimes after receiving actual manga volumes containing child pornography images.
 Several of the charges were dismissed, but ultimately, Handley pled guilty to one count each of ‘possession of obscene visual representations of the sexual abuse of children’ and ‘mailing obscene matter.’

 - Pelc, Yoshimi M. Achieving the copyright equilibrium: How fair use law can protect Japanese parody and dojinshi.
 Southwestern Journal of International Law, 23(2), 397-421.